getify/You-Dont-Know-JS/types & grammar/ch1.md

 Most developers would tell you that a dynamic language (like JS) does not have *types*.
 Let's see what the authors of the ES5.1 specification have to say on the topic:

 > Algorithms within this specification manipulate values each of which has an associated type.
 The possible value types are exactly those defined in this clause.
-Types are further subclassified into ECMAScript language types and specification types.
+Types are further sub classified into ECMAScript language types and specification types.
 >
 > An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
 The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.